renvrant/formcontrol-freaks/src/content/validation.md

 ## Validation as selectors
 - Selectors can compute data from the store through function composition
 - No actions for validations, less updates in the store
-- Reselect and memoization benefits
+- Memoization benefits if using reselect

 ---